-NOTE: You only have to match contributions for employees who are at least 21 years old, worked for you for three out of the last five years, and earned at least $650 from you in the past year.
+NOTE: You only have to match contributions for employees who are at least 21 years old, worked for you for three out of the last five years, and earned at least $650 for 2022 and $750 for 2023.

 How the Roth option works

-Remember that with a solo 401k, you contribute as both the employer and the employee.
-On the employee side, you can choose whether you want to contribute that money into a Roth account or a normal account.
+With a solo 401k, you contribute as both the employer and the employee.
+Employer contributions must always be made pre-tax.
+However, on the employee side, you can choose whether you want to contribute that money into a Roth account or a pre-tax account.

 The SEP IRA has no Roth option.
-You pay with pre-tax dollars, get a tax deduction, but you pay taxes when you withdraw from your account in retirement.
+You contribute with pre-tax income, get a tax deduction for the year, but you pay taxes when you withdraw from your account in retirement.